-Elements of a Modern Change Management System
+Elements of a Modern and Efficient Change Management System

 An efficiently designed change management system clearly defines how strategies, procedures, and technologies will be applied to address changes in the business environment.

 Implementing a change management process for quality and compliance requires planning and preparation.
 Starting with a solid strategy at the outset can create a change management system that is adaptable, builds in risk-based thinking and improves the ability to anticipate and plan for change rather than react to it.

 Encourage Collaboration as a Change Management Best Practice